framitdavid/pcf-cli-proxy-tools/readme.md

 # ⚡ PCF Proxy Tools

+## Docs Page

+Visit the official documentation site to learn more about how to install, configure, and use the PCF Dev Proxy tool. [https://pcfproxy.dev/](https://pcfproxy.dev/)

 **Develop PowerApps PCF components locally — right inside Dynamics 365 — without deployments, and no Fiddler.**

 This CLI tool intercepts requests from Dynamics to your PCF component and redirects them to your local dev server.